Camping: San Juan Islands What You Need to Know

 Like mentioned above, West Beach Resort also allows for RV and tent camping.
 Please visit their website for more information. https://www.westbeachresort.com/cabins

-It’s no secret San Juan Islands is a place worth exploring.
+It’s no secret the San Juan Islands is a place worth exploring.